-- 3.4 The first step of the approach applies to those transfers that impose a performance-related condition to the recipient of the resources.
+3.4 The first step of the approach applies to those transactions transfers that impose a performance-related condition to the recipient of the resources where it is possible to identify performance conditions.
 In that case, the entity is either paying for an identified good or service, or being compensated to provide one.
-These transfers are recognised following the usual requirements: - a) income-generating transfers are recognised as the entity performs; - b) expense-generating transfers are recognised as the entity consumes the good or service. - 3.5 In step one, some transfers may involve an exchange of good or service but the transaction price is not arm's length (because, for instance, the transfer is with a Government), and that would be in the scope of the project.
-However, since there was a performance-related obligation in the transfer, the relevant accounting model would be IFRS 15 Revenue from Contracts with Customers. - 3.6 Further, a lot of income-generating non-reciprocal transfers such as Government grants are subject to conditions and stipulations.
-Some may argue that all conditions represent a sort of performance obligation.
-EFRAG considers that not all conditions or stipulations constitute performance-related conditions.
-Paragraphs 3.27 to 3.41, hereafter, include a discussion on the characteristics that could be considered to determine whether conditions or stipulations attached to transfers can be considered as performance-related conditions. - 3.7 Transfers with performance-related conditions are within the scope of this project when the consideration exchanged does not equal in value the performance-related obligation.
-In such case, entities would have to assess whether the arrangement contains a non-exchange component to single out. - 3.8 EFRAG has considered three possible alternatives for these cases: - a) The entity should always allocate the full amount to the performance-related condition(s).
-This solution would result in more transfers being treated the same as commercial transaction at arm's length.
+These transactions transfers are recognised following the usual requirements:

+- a) income-generating transactions-transfers are recognised as the entity performs; - b) expense-generating transactions transfers are recognised as the entity consumes the good or service. - 3.5 In step one, some transactions transfers may have involve an exchange of good or service but the transaction price is not arm's length (because, for instance, the transaction transfer is with a Government), and that would be in the scope of the project.
+However, since there was a performance-related obligation in the transactiontransfer, the relevant accounting model would be IFRS 15 Revenue from Contracts with Customers. - 3.6 Further, a lot of income-generating non-exchange transactionsnon-reciprocal transfers such as Government grants are subject to conditions and stipulations.
+Some may argue that all conditions represent a sort of performance-related obligation.
+EFRAG considers that not all conditions or stipulations constitutes performance-related conditions.
+Paragraphs 3.27 to 3.41, hereafter, include a discussion on the characteristics that could be considered to determine whether conditions or stipulations attached to transactions transfers can be considered as creating-performance-related conditions. - 3.7 Transactions Transfers with performance-related conditions are within the scope of this project when the consideration exchanged does not equal in value the performance-related obligation.
+In such case, entities would have to assess whether the arrangement contains a non-exchange component to single out. - 3.73.8 EFRAG has considered three possible alternatives for these cases: - a) The entity should always allocate the full amount to the performance-related condition(s).
+This solution would result in more transactions transfers being treated the same as commercial transaction at arm's length.
 It also reduces complexity.
-However, if the transfer involves the purchase of an asset and the entity is paying more than fair value, this creates a potential impairment issue; - b) The entity should allocate the full amount to the predominant component of the transfer.
+However, if the transaction transfer is involves the purchase of an asset and the entity is paying more than fair value, this creates a potential impairment issue; - b) The entity should allocate the full amount to the predominant component of the transactiontransfer.
 The entity would need to identify the predominant component, which may be possible to do with a qualitative assessment.
 If the ToEEV component was predominant the entity would then apply the following steps in the approach.
-However, this would imply that the entity may not recognise an exchange transaction or may still create a potential impairment issue; - c) The entity should allocate the amount to the different components using the guidance in IFRS 15.
+However, this would imply that the entity may not recognise an exchange transaction or may still create a potential impairment issue;

+c) The entity should allocate the amount to the different components using the guidance in IFRS 15.
 Since the ToEEV component could not be measured directly, the entity would apply the residual method.
 The entity would then apply the following steps of the approach to the ToEEV component.
 This solution would provide the most relevant information but would also increase complexity.